-For these reasons the present study was compared to the results of a 2010 cost-of-ginning survey (Table 5).
+For these reasons this present study was compared to the results of to a 2010 cost of ginning survey (Table 5).
 This provided a means of comparing these results to results from a larger sample of U.S. gins from the same time period.
-The survey energy consumption data are for the entire season and include down time for clean-up and in-season repairs (something the 1960's audits did not include).
+The survey energy consumption data is for the entire season, so it includes down time for clean-up and in-season repairs (something the 1960's audits did not include).
 Some gins had seed house drying fans on the same power meter as the gin, so survey results in a few cases show more than just ginning energy consumption.
-Because the 1960's data did not include everything, and the survey data in some cases included more than just ginning, this comparison might be considered conservative.
+Since the 1960's data did not include everything, and the survey data in some cases included more than just ginning, this comparison may be considered conservative.